 Differences Between Investment Casting & Sand Casting

-Cost: Investment casting process is always cost more than sand casting for the complexity and preparation needed.
+Cost: Investment casting process always costs more than sand casting for the complexity and preparation needed.

 Weight: Investment casting can make casting smaller than 1lb, while sand casting can not always make small and complex parts like investment casting.
 Investment casting also has limitations in the size and weight made in sand casting.
 The mold-handling equipment at the casting plant will effect the weight of products, Most U.S. and Eourpean facilities can only cast parts up to 20 lb.
 While our investment casting foundry in China can make investment castings up to 120lb.